hayaa123/LTUC-website-documentation/documents/block_types.md

 - in call to action field you can either choose a page from Button page or add a link to Button URL.

-- in te button text you can add the text that you want your link to be embedded in. for example: Read more.
+- in the button text you can add the text that you want your link to be embedded in. for example: Read more.

-**Example: how to fill schools and faculities block**
+**Example: how to fill schools and facilities block**

 ![schools and faculties block](../images/blocks/schools/school_block_example.PNG)